tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/Archive - June 2018/HOL unguided - Data Platform upgrade and migration.md

 #### Exit Criteria

-- The dbForge Fusion extension is successfully installed in Visual Studio 2017
+- The dbForge Fusion extension is successfully installed in Visual Studio 2019 Community

 ### Task 5: Create the Northwind database in Oracle 11g XE